junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What?"
 Dean almost laughs, but he manages to stifle the chuckle at the last moment.
 "Isn't that a little too late for cold feet?"

 "I think she was never really sure --" the gleams in Rory's eyes drop a few degrees, he stares at the dusty tiled floor, "-- or it's me that's never confident in her enough.
 When we travel with the Doctor, I always think one day she'd run away with him and never come back again, choosing him over me, choosing the 'Doctor life' over our normal life.
 I mean, why wouldn't she?
 The adventures and stars, killing monsters and saving the world -- that's the story of amazing Amy Pond.
 And silly old me?
-All I ever really wanted is living in a peaceful small town, with her, raising our babies, growing old slowly together.
-But I wasn't sure that's what she wanted too.
+All I ever really want is to live in a peaceful small town, with her, raising our babies, growing old slowly together.
+But I wasn't sure that's what she wants too.
 And I was okay with it."

-"But even so, you waited her for two thousand years."
-Dean remembers what Amy told him.
+"But even so, you waited for her for two thousand years," Dean remembers what Amy told him.

 Rory nods like it's nothing.

 "Why?"
-Dean can't help asking.
+Dean can't help but ask.

-"Do you have anyone you'd do anything to protect them, save them whatever it takes?"
+"Do you have anyone you'd do anything to protect, save them whatever it takes?"

 "I guess," Dean says, shifting his feet.